 In the Hybrid, the CVT works with the master control system to determine which power source or combination of power sources will turn the wheels.
 The Hybrid uses regenerative braking to recharge its 245-volt nickel-metal hydride battery, turning the electric motor into a generator as the car slows down.
 You never have to plug it in.

 The Nissan Altima offers a sporty alternative to the other midsize cars and is available in Sedan and Coupe body styles.
 The Altima is available with a strong four-cylinder engine, a gas-sipping electric Hybrid powertrain, or a truly powerful, satisfying V6.
 The Altima Sedan is roomy, comfortable and stylish, and overall we consider it a great choice versus the competition.
-The Coupe makes a solid, appealing two-door.
-The Coupe has a back seat, but this is a car that's best for two people.
+The Coupe makes a solid, appealing two-door, though a tight back seat makes it best for two people.

-NewCarTestDrive.com correspondent J.P.
-Vettraino reported from Detroit, with Sam Moses in San Francisco, Tom Lankard in Minneapolis, and John Katz in Harrisburg, Pennsylvania.
+NewCarTestDrive.com correspondents J.P.
+Vettraino reported from Detroit, with Sam Moses in San Francisco, Tom Lankard in Minneapolis, John Katz in Harrisburg, Pennsylvania, and Kirk Bell in Chicago.